 Here are a few places where you’re bound to find the perfect background light:

-- On sunny days, a shaded area will provide you with bright bokeh, vibrant colours, and even lighting for your subject’s face;
+- On sunny days, a shaded area will provide you with bright bokeh, vibrant colors, and even lighting for your subject’s face;

 - On cloudy days, an open field will give you a lot of soft light to enhance your backgrounds; and

 - At night, an open place (e.g. a roof or a hill) will allow you to experiment with city light bokeh.